-The University's response to the internal control over compliance findings identified in our audit is described in the accompanying Schedule of Findings and Questioned Costs.
+The University's response to the internal control over compliance findings identified in our audit is described in the accompanying .
 The University's response was not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response.

-The University is responsible for preparing a corrective action plan to address each audit finding included in our auditors' report.
-The University's corrective action plan was not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on it.
+The University is responsible for preparing a corrective action plan to address each audit finding auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on it.